yasufum/spp-tmp/docs/guides/commands/secondary.rst

 .. code-block:: console

-    spp > sec 1;stop
+    spp > sec 1; stop

 Running status is changed from ``running`` to ``idling`` by executing it.

 .. code-block:: console

-    spp > sec 1;status
+    spp > sec 1; status
-    status: idling
+    - status: idling
-    ports:
+    - ports:
-      - 'phy:0'
+      - phy:0
-      - 'phy:1'
+      - phy:1

 del
 ---

-Delete PMD added by ``add`` subcommand from the secondary.
+Delete a port from the secondary.

 .. code-block:: console

-    spp> sec 1;del ring 0
+    spp> sec 1; del ring:0

 exit
 ----

 Terminate the secondary.
 For terminating all secondaries, use ``bye sec`` command instead of it.

 .. code-block:: console

-    spp> sec 1;exit
+    spp> sec 1; exit